 PRO Music Rights is the smaller of the American Performance Rights Societies, dedicated to the collection of publishing rights across the country.
 It works completely independently from ASCAP, BMI and SESAC.

 SACEM is a French Performance Rights Organization that collects and distributes performance rights around the whole country, as well as French overseas departments and territories.
 It also takes on the tasks of protecting and defending the rights and interests of its members, not to mention the promotion and support that they give to the creation of new music in France.

-SESAC is one of the world's leading PROs (Performing Rights Societies), aiding songwriting and publishers collect their well earned mechanical and publishing royalties.
+SESAC is one of the world’s leading PROs (Performing Rights Societies), aiding songwriting and publishers to collect their well earned mechanical and publishing royalties.
 Their main Headquarters are in Nashville, though they also hold offices in New York, Los Angeles, Atlanta, Miami and London.

 SGAE is Spain’s leading society when it comes to the collection of publishing rights within the territory.
 On top of this, it aims at empowering and pushing forward the interests of music creators all around the country.